segunak/bsmp-charlotte/miscellaneous.md

 ---

-## LinkedIn Info - Microsoft Charlotte College Interns
+## LinkedIn Info - Microsoft Charlotte Interns

 Here's the LinkedIn information for the college interns you met at the Charlotte campus on various program days.
 Since they're students themselves, they're certainly worth connecting with!